 As an adult, Superman met and befriended Batman and Robin (World's Finest Comics #94), who were among the few people in the 20th century to know his secret identity.
 (Superman #76) Superman was also a founding member of the Justice League of America (Justice League of America #9) and at one time or another worked with nearly every other hero in the pre-Crisis universe.

 Needing a retreat from his life in Metropolis, Superman built a secret sanctuary in the Arctic called the Fortress of Solitude, filled with advanced equipment, personal mementos, and alien animals from throughout the galaxy.
 (Action Comics #241)

 The Fortress of Solitude later became home to a most unusual artifact: the lost Kryptonian city of Kandor.
-It had been stolen decades earlier by the Coluan android called Brainiac, reduced to tiny size, and stored in a life-sustaining bottle.
+It had been stolen decades earlier by the Coluan android called Brainiac, reduced to tiny size, and stored in a life-sustaining bottle with a red sun generator.
 (Action Comics #242)